Lee Zeldin, GOP nominee for NY governor, attacked at rally

 Associated Press

-NEW YORK (AP) — A man brandishing a sharp object who attacked U.S. Rep. Lee Zeldin as the Republican candidate for New York governor delivered a speech in western New York has been charged with attempted assault.
+NEW YORK (AP) — A man has been charged with attempted assault after brandishing a sharp object and attacking U.S. Rep. Lee Zeldin as the Republican candidate for New York governor delivered a speech in western New York.

-“I’m OK,” Zeldin said in a statement after the incident Thursday.
-“Fortunately, I was able to grab his wrist and stop him for a few moments until others tackled him.”
+The incident happened Thursday as Zeldin, who is challenging incumbent Democratic Gov. Kathy Hochul this November, was addressing a Veterans of Foreign Wars post in the town of Perinton, outside Rochester.

+Zeldin said at a news conference in the Syracuse area Friday that he saw the man in his periphery on stage.

 Jakubonis is an Army veteran who was deployed to Iraq in 2009 as a medical laboratory technician.